Team-Ferrous/UnityRuby/README.md

 HOW IT WORKS
 * You will need a copy of GlitchEnzo's NuGet Package for Unity
+* You can get my fork of this project here: https://github.com/MilesLitteral/NuGetForUnity

 Using NuGet, Install IronRuby, it will install to the directory of the Unity Build you are currently using